fivetran/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/uniqueness.md

 ## The path forward

-Validating and maintaining uniqueness in your data is a collaborative effort that involves multiple stakeholders, including data producers, consumers, and stewards.
-Clear ownership and accountability is required to ensure the success of data quality initiatives.
-Assign roles and responsibilities for defining uniqueness requirements, implementing validation checks, and handling data quality issues.
-Foster a culture of open communication and shared responsibility, where teams understand the importance of maintaining data uniqueness and feel empowered to contribute to the process.
+Monitoring data for uniqueness is an essential technique in the effort to maintain high-quality data.
+However, when duplicate data is inadvertently introduced into your organization's data, uniqueness checks must be paired with effective data deduplication and entity resolution to fix the issue.

-Uniqueness is an important measure of data quality, however, a comprehensive approach to data quality requires validation of data across other quality dimensions.
+Uniqueness is an important measure of data quality, but is only one facet of a comprehensive approach to data quality.
+Effective data quality monitoring and management requires validation of data across other quality dimensions, such as completeness, schema, integrity, volume, and distribution.
 Explore our [data quality use cases](/reference/learn/data_quality_use_cases/dq_use_cases_lp.md) for more insights and best practices to expand your data validation to encompass key quality dimensions.